luke-dixon/aoc/README.md

 All of these are ugly and bad.
 Don't look at them please.

+These are my solutions for [Advent of Code](https://adventofcode.com/)

 For the first commit for each solution it is as close to what got me the solution as I have.
 Some of them I just played around inside the Python interpreter, so those ones are especially ugly.